 On the whole, Belarus brings up more than 25,000 boys and girls in children’s institutions of various types.
 That is about 1.4 per cent of all children, or every 70th child in Belarus.

 Every year state authorities send to children’s institutions about 4,000 of children deprived of parental care.
 True orphans make up a small fraction of the total number.

 Deprivation of parental rights because of alcohol abuse is one the most common reason for this.

 Childhood’s Cruel Rival

-In an absolute majority of cases when children are sent to orphanages, their parents, or at least one of them, are alive.
+In an absolute typical day in rehab of cases when children are sent to orphanages, their parents, or at least one of them, are alive.
 But at some point they found their small offsprings to be an unbearable burden, an obstacle to an easy life, or simply forgot about their existence.
 Whatever the wording, too often children lose out in the competition with vodka for the adults’ hearts.

 According to the World Health Organisation, Belarus is in the top 10 countries for alcohol consumption.
 More than 10 per cent of the entire population abuse it.